Heart disease is serious. It is the most common cause of death.

 At the core of preventing heart disease is ourselves.
 People can choose heart health.

-I believe that as technology makes our lives seem easier, in many cases it makes our lives more stressful, more complex, and more inflamed.
+Technology makes our lives seem easier, but it can also make our lives more stressful, more complex, and more inflamed.
 As society advances so does the milieu of heart disease.
-That’s the paradox that provides the axis of endless commentary on heart-healthy living.

 You may also find useful information under the archived list of posts labeled General Cardiology and General Medicine.